PaulFelixTrujillo/Capstone-project/README.md

 ## Exploratory Analysis

-The Customer Service team wants to analyze the products and reviews for their clients using their data to create user behavior metrics based on their reviews.
+The Customer Service team wants to analyze the products for their clients using their data to create user behavior metrics based on their reviews.

 ## Objective